 Mistake #2 – Use of virtualized Microsoft SQL Server

-Though virtualization is not bad, but make sure you do that very smartly without sacrificing the ability of SharePoint Server.
+Though virtualization is not bad, make sure you do that very smartly without sacrificing the ability of SharePoint Server.
 But sometimes aggressive virtualization may cause serious issues.
 It allows administrators to make mistakes on a huge level.
 Just for an example, you’re using virtualized MS SQL Server.
 Sometimes the action of virtualizing SQL Server starts over-committing the host through RAM, CPU, or hard disk space.
 Since everything of SharePoint is stored in SQL Server, slow SQL Server will cause slow SharePoint.

 Solution: The obvious solution to resolve this issue is to move SQL Server to a physical box so that there’s no need to share resources.
 It’s all easy to move SharePoint’s SQL Server instance.